studoverse/katerbase/README.md

 col.find(Book::author equal "Tolkien", Book::yearPublished lowerEquals 1940)
 ```

+The order of the `vararg filter: FilterPair` argument does not matter in all Katerbase `filter` arguments.
+So `col.find(Book::author equal "Tolkien", Book::yearPublished lowerEquals 1940)` is the same as `col.find(Book::yearPublished lowerEquals 1940, Book::author equal "Tolkien")`.

 [List of all supported filter modifiers](#filter-modifiers).

 The returned `FindCursor` is an `Iterable`.
 Before iterating though the objects further operations can be applied to the `FindCursor`: